What is Section 508 and why does it matter?

 What problems Section 508 is intended to solve

 Section 508 accessibility standards were established to resolve accessibility barriers for government employees and public citizens with a range of common disabilities who deserve equal access to information technology, equipment, and related services.
-Federal information that is dispensed electronically must be accessible in multiple ways, depending on the disability.
+Federal information that is dispensed electronicA11y must be accessible in multiple ways, depending on the disability.
 Here are examples of various disabilities and some ways that websites and digital assets can be made accessible for Section 508 compliance:

 Remediating Section 508 compliance violations for people with visual disabilities starts by ensuring compatibility with commonly used screen reader software that scans and translates all digital content and online navigation options on a web page or computer screen into synthesized speech, sounds, or braille displays.
 All links should be clearly named and images need to be simply and accurately labeled with alternative text descriptions that help anyone relying on a screen reader to understand what they cannot see for themselves.

 Text, images, and navigation features such as buttons should either be large enough to view with low vision, or be enlargeable with a custom user-operated toolbar or screen magnifier.
 It is also important to optimize color contrast on-screen or in documents so the text is easily distinguishable from background graphics.

 Hearing loss is the most common sensory disability—nearly 10,000,000 Americans are hard of hearing and almost one million are profoundly deaf.
 As with visual disabilities, hearing loss ranges on a spectrum from mild to complete, and has a variety of causes, including genetic, congenital, illness, trauma, and age-related hearing decline.